 like? -- This verse goes with verse 2.
 John turned to see the voice that was speaking

-John had to turn to see the voice, denoting repentance.
-He had to repent in
+that John had to turn to see the voice; that is, he had to repent in

-order to see the vision that he was about to receive.
-John's experiences are a microcosm of the
+order to hear the vision that he received.
+John's experiences was a microcosm of the

 (193c) Die to self (Process of substitution)